-(i) Project-based assistance for housing at the selected site is consistent with the goal of deconcentrating poverty and
+- (i) Project-based assistance for housing at the selected site is consistent with the goal of deconcentrating poverty and expanding housing and economic opportunities as outlined in the Allegheny County Housing Authority Annual and Five-Year Plan and this Administrative Policy.
+In making this determination, the Allegheny County Housing Authority will utilize the following factors: - (1) Whether the census tract in which the proposed Project-Based Voucher development will be located is in a HUD-designated Enterprise Zone, Economic Community, or Renewal Community; - (2) Whether a Project-Based Voucher development will be located in a census tract where the concentration of assisted units will be or has decreased as a result of public housing demolition; - (3) Whether the census tract in which the proposed Project-Based Voucher development will be located is undergoing significant revitalization; - (4) Whether state, local, or federal dollars have been invested in the area that has assisted in the achievement of the statutory requirement; - (5) Whether new market rate units are being developed in the same census tract where the proposed Project-

-- Whether the census tract in which the proposed Project-Based Voucher development will be located is in a HUD-designated Enterprise Zone, Economic Community, or Renewal Community; - (2) Whether a Project-Based Voucher development will be located in a census tract where the concentration of assisted units will be or has decreased as a result of public housing demolition; - (3) Whether the census tract in which the proposed Project-Based Voucher development will be located is undergoing significant revitalization; - (4) Whether state, local, or federal dollars have been invested in the area that has assisted in the achievement of the statutory requirement; - (5) Whether new market rate units are being developed in the same census tract where the proposed Project-Based Voucher development will be located and the likelihood that such market rate units will positively impact the poverty rate in the area; - (6) If the poverty rate in the area where the proposed Project-Based Voucher development will be located is greater than 20 percent, the PHA should consider whether in the past five years there has been an overall decline in the poverty rate; - (7) Whether there are meaningful opportunities for educational and economic advancement in the census tract where the proposed Project-Based Voucher development will be located. - (ii) The site is suitable from the standpoint of facilitating and furthering fill compliance with applicable Civil Rights statutes and regulations, including the requirement that the site meet the Section 504 site selection requirements described in 24 FR 8.4(b)(5).
+Based Voucher development will be located and the likelihood that such market rate units will positively impact the poverty rate in the area;

-- (iii) The site meets the HQS site requirements at 24 CFR 982.401(1). - (b) Existing and Rehabilitated Housing Site and Neighborhood Standards
+- (6) If the poverty rate in the area where the proposed Project-Based Voucher development will be located is greater than 20 percent, the PHA should consider whether in the past five years there has been an overall decline in the poverty rate; - (7) Whether there are meaningful opportunities for educational and economic advancement in the census tract where the proposed Project-Based Voucher development will be located. - (ii) The site is suitable from the standpoint of facilitating and furthering fill compliance with applicable Civil Rights statutes and regulations, including the requirement that the site meet the Section 504 site selection requirements described in 24 FR 8.4(b)(5). - (v) The site meets the HQS site requirements at 24 CFR 982.401(1). - (b) Existing and Rehabilitated Housing Site and Neighborhood Standards